radiantlogic-v8/documentation-eoc/documentation/environments/applications/stop-and-restart-application.md

 ## Confirmation

-After a successful restart of the application, status of the application turns to **OPERATIONAL** on the application *Overview* page.
+After a successful start of the application, status of the application turns to **OPERATIONAL** on the application *Overview* page.

 ![image description](../environment-overview/Media/operational-message.png)